 It is also important to publicise information about the authorities responsible for the monuments.
 I'm not sure that everybody knows it, but if you witness damage to a national monument you should contact the National Monuments Service by phone on 01-8882000 or email at firstname.lastname@example.org as soon as possible.

-If you witness someone causing damage to a monument or using a metal detector anywhere in Ireland, immediately contact your local Gardaí.
+If you witness someone causing damage to a monument or using a metal detector anywhere in Ireland where you suspect they are looking for archaeological treasures, immediately contact your local Gardaí.

 Also, it would be no harm in any case to contact your local minister, TD, senator, cathaoirleach, mayor, councillor or other public representative to highlight these issues.
 Every monument should have signs warning about the penalties of vandalism.
 Those in particular danger might need to be fenced off.
 And ask your representative to lobby for a new programme of education about our past.